-** Please note opening times etc have been taken from websites, and getting in tough with the operators.
-It's always best to check with the operator before setting off for any unplanned closures, to save any disappointment **
+** Please note opening times etc have been taken from websites, and getting in touch with the operators.
+These water features have been known to be off for repairs so it's always best to check with the operator before setting off for any unplanned closures, to save any disappointment **

 We discovered this splash pad the week before it closed last year.
 Even though it was completely clouded over my toddler absolutely loved it.
 We ended up going back a few days later to play some more.
 The splash pad is really big, with loads of different fountains, pouring spouts and even a movable water jet thing, so that you can aim it at your friends.
 Both times we visited it was during the school day, so it was really quiet, but we saw signs which explained there was a system in place for busy days, where you were allowed in the splash pad a certain amount of time, to enable the most people to get use out of it.
 They do pre-school sessions on Mondays and Fridays in June though, so a great time to visit if you have a toddler.
 It's totally free (although car parking charges apply - £2 for 4 hours), and as the park in Chester-le-Street is so big it is a brilliant day out.

-I've visited Ridley Park and even did one of my first (cringe worthy) blog posts about it, but I've never been when then Splash Pad is in operation.
-It is quite a bit smaller than Chester-le-Street with less fountains etc, but the good thing is that this one is now open every day.
-We visited last week, expecting it to open at 12pm, but were disappointed that it didn't come on.
+I've visited Ridley Park quite a bit and even did one of my first (cringe worthy) blog posts about it, but I've haven't got any photos from when the Splash Pad is in operation.
+It is very similar to the Chester-le-Street one but perhaps slightly smaller, but the good thing is that this one is now open every day.
+We visited one day last year, expecting it to open at 12pm, but were disappointed that it didn't come on.
 From checking the sign in the park - photographed below - it looks like it doesn't run if its been raining at any point which it had on the day we were there.
-Lots of thanks go to @danconwaytv for letting me share the video below which shows how much fun it looks.

 I very nearly forgot to include this one as it isn't set out as a traditional Splash Pad, but I'm glad that I didn't as I've been to Alnwick Gardens a few times and in rain or shine, summer or winter, there are always some children getting soaked in their water play area.
-The photograph below was shared on instagram by Alnwick Gardens and shows one bit of the interactive water features in The Serpent Garden.
 Their website says, "A serpent-shaped yew hedge leads the visitor to eight water sculptures, each hidden within the scales of the serpent and designed by William Pye.
 Each sculpture is interactive and explores a different aspect of the behaviour and physics of water."
 It is open whenever the gardens are, and times are given below.
-There is a cost to visit, but it is a lovely day out and lots to see, so I would recommend it if you are planning on going for the whole day.
+There is a cost to visit, but it is a lovely day out and lots more to see apart from just the water, so I would recommend it if you are planning on a full day out.

 Summer Opening Times